megazazik/validate/README.md

     required: str => !str,
     minLenght: str => str.length <= 8
   },
-  // in this case the valueRequired rule duplicates the 'require' rule from of 'value' property
+  // in this case the valueRequired rule duplicates the 'required' rule from the 'value' property
   valueRequired: obj => !obj.value
 });

 const result = myObjectScheme.validate({ value: "" });
+// {valueRequired: true, value: {required: true}}

-// errors of whole object rules is an array console.log(result.errors[0]); // {type: 'valueRequired'}
+// you can get errors of whole object via errors getter.
+It DOES NOT contains errors of properties console.log(result.errors); // [{type: 'valueRequired'}]
-// errors of property rules can be accessed via properties console.log(result.value.errors); // [ {type: 'required'} ]
+// errors of property rules can be accessed via its own errors getter console.log(result.value.errors); // [ {type: 'required'} ]

+const result2 = myObjectScheme.validate({ value: "123" });
+// {value: {minLenght: {length: 3}}}

-// if object has no own errors then the length of result array is 0 const result2 = myObjectScheme.validate({ value: "123" });
+// if object has no own errors then errors getter returns null console.log(result2.errors); // null
-console.log(result2.errors.length); // 0
 // and errors of property rules can be still accessed via properties console.log(result2.value.errors); // [ {type: 'minLenght', error: {length: 3} ]